danbev/learning-ai/notes/egpu.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-This used `boltd` which is a thunderbolt daemon that is used to managing
+My system uses `boltd` which is a thunderbolt daemon that is used to managing
 Thunderbolt 3 connections.
 This will be used when we connect the eGPU to the
 laptop using a thunderbolt cable.
 Thunderbolt 3 is a high-speed I/O interface
 that can handle data, video, and power over a single cable and is commonly used